 The family profession was passed through the generations from J. Ray and Robert to Andrew J. III and Tom from 1945 to 1961.
 During this time, they also operated funeral homes in Woodburn, Indiana and Paulding & Hicksville, Ohio.
 Tom's son, Walter, worked with his father until taking the reigns himself in 1968.

-In late 2007, our new facility was started in Payne, Ohio.
-An open house was held April 6, 2008.
+In late 2007, the Dooleys were privileged to have the opportunity to open their new facility in Payne, Ohio.
+An openhouse was held April 6, 2008 at the new facility.

 Shawn & Michelle are proud of the funeral home's unique heritage and proud to be a part of the Antwerp & Payne family.